 You can sample mouthwatering cuisine like sushi, ramen, teppanyaki

 To visit Japan is to embark on a culinary pilgrimage like no other.
-It’s not just about tasting new dishes but experiencing food as art, where every bite is part of a multisensory journey meant to be savoured, never rushed.
+It’s not just about tasting new dishes but also about experiencing food as art, where every bite is part of a multisensory journey meant to be savoured, never rushed.
 From the crackle of sizzling teppanyaki and the umami-rich aroma of miso to the vibrant gleam of sashimi and the silky softness of agedashi tofu, dining in Japan is a feast for the senses.

 3. You’ll be mesmerised by the beauty of the Japanese Alps, Mount Fuji, and coastal Okinawa